Numerical computation of the half Laplacian by means of a fast convolution algorithm: Introduction

 \section{Introduction}

-In this paper, we develop a fast and spectrally accurate pseudospectral method to approximate numerically the fractional Laplacian $(-\Delta)^{\alpha/2}$ on $\mathbb R$, for $\alpha = 1$; this case is commonly referred to as the half Laplacian or the half fractional Laplacian.
+In this paper, we develop a fast and spectrally accurate pseudospectral method to approximate numerically the operator $(-\Delta)^{1/2}$ on $\mathbb R$, known as the half Laplacian or the half fractional Laplacian.
+This operator appears in the modeling of relevant physical phenomena, such as the Peierls-Nabarro model describing the motion of dislocations in crystals (see, e.g., \cite{Monneau2012}), or the Benjamin-Ono equation \cite{Benjamin1975,Ono1975} in hydrodynamics.
 Among the different ways of defining the fractional Laplacian (see, e.g., \cite{kwasnicki}, where $-(-\Delta)^{\alpha/2}$ is considered, for $\alpha\in(0,2)$), we employ the definition in \cite{cayamacuestadelahoz2020,cayamacuestadelahoz2021, cayamacuestadelahozgarciacervera2022} (in this paper, all the integrals that are not absolutely convergent must be understood in the principal value sense):